 The Dalek Invasion of Earth is not as strong as the first Dalek story in my opinion.

-Its somewhat of a shame as its purely let down by the production values.
+Its purely let down by the production values.
 Normally of course Classic Doctor Who of all things is something that you can’t let be spoiled by its production values, however The Dalek Invasion of Earth I think is a special case.
 Its meant to be a big, extravagant story, full of action and excitement and sadly it just doesn’t deliver as the action sequences are restricted by the budget.

-It also feels more padded in places than the first Dalek story too even though its shorter.
+It also feels more padded in places than the first Dalek story too, even with its shorter length.
 The direction is also somewhat more inconsistent than the first story as well.

 The action sequences are quite sloppy and underwhelming.
 I don’t think action sequences were ever Richard Martin’s strong point to be honest.

 That said the sequences of Barbara, Jenny and Dortmun fleeing through the Dalek infested streets of London are very well shot.
-Not only do the Daleks seem large and imposing but its genius having them march down so many familiar London landmarks as it really gets across the idea that these monsters have completely conquered humanity.
+Not only do the Daleks seem large and imposing, but its a genius idea having them march down so many familiar London landmarks as it really gets across the idea that these monsters have completely conquered humanity.